 For example, suppose the employer can demonstrate with monitoring data that the permit space’s only hazard is an actual or potentially hazardous atmosphere, and it can be made safe for entry by using continuous forced air ventilation alone.

-In that case, the employer is exempted from requirements such as permits and attendants.
+In that case, the employer is exempt from requirements such as permits and attendants.
 The employer must still test the space’s atmosphere for oxygen content, flammable gases, flammable vapors, and toxic air contaminants before entry.

 Before work begins, the employer must train all workers required to work in permit-required confined spaces.
 Employers must ensure that the employees have retained the information to perform their duties safely.

 The employer must keep a record of the training and make it available for inspection.
 The record must include the employee’s name, the trainer’s signature or initials, and the training dates.
-Having a training management system to manage these processes is highly recommended.